Our Sponsors

 Wednesday, November 26th, 2008

 Gobble, gobble, gobble, degook!English has two expressions referring to turkeys that seem unrelated.
-To talk turkey means to get down to serious straighforward talking while cold turkey is a term usually applied to withdrawing directly from an addition: to kick a drug habit cold turkey or give up smoking cold turkey.
+To talk turkey means to get down to serious straighforward talking while cold turkey is a term usually applied to withdrawing directly from an addiction: to kick a drug habit cold turkey or give up smoking cold turkey.

 We are not suffering from a lack of explanations.
 One goes back to colonial times when Indians often brought turkeys to the original settlers on the East Coast.
 Since the turkey was often the coin of trade, “talking turkey” could have meant getting down to serious negotiations.
 We have no evidence of that.